cosden/2020-april-workshop/pages/travel.md

 webpages](http://www.princeton.edu/main/visiting/) about traveling to and visiting Princeton.

-Please send any questions about travel to the workshop to Andrea Rubinstein (alrubins -at- princeton.edu).
+Please send any questions about travel to the workshop to Andrea Rubinstein.

 ## Travel Reimbursement
 All participant costs will be covered by the grant.
 However, please do not make travel arrangements yet.
 Details as to how to proceed will be sent to all participants in early February.